stolostron/rhacm-docs/_pages/wr_special_tag_guidance.md

 horizontal: false
 ---

 Limit special tagging.
-All special tags we use bold text and bold colon.
+All special tags use bold text and a bold colon.
 See the following list on how and when to use special tags:

 **Note:** Use for extra information that is helpful.